-The built up area of Loxley is defined by the Village Boundary as outlined on Figure 2.
-New infill housing development within the Village Boundary will be supported in principle provided they accord with the principles and parameters set out in the Village Design Statement (see Appendix 1).
+The built up area of Loxley is defined by the Development Boundary (see Figure 2).
+New infill housing development within the Development Boundary will be supported in principle provided they accord with the principles and parameters set out in the Village Design Statement (see Appendix 1).

-All areas outside of the Village Boundary are classed as countryside.
-New housing in the countryside will be limited to dwellings for rural workers, replacement dwellings, the appropriate conversion of existing buildings and new dwellings in accordance with Policy H2.
+All areas outside of the Development Boundary are classed as countryside.
+New housing in the countryside will be limited to dwellings for rural workers, replacement dwellings, the appropriate conversion of existing buildings and new dwellings (in accordance with Policy H2), as well as dwellings of exceptional design (paragraph 79 of the NPPF and Policy AS.10 part E and I).